oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 # Introduction

 ## About this workshop

 Machine Learning and Artificial Intelligence tools are unprecedentedly changing modern healthcare.
 Given the speed of innovation and global outreach, it can be challenging for patients and healthcare providers to stay abreast of the latest technological advances and how they will impact the future.

-In this session, we will show how Artificial Intelligence (AI) with Machine Learning (ML) is helping identify breast and lung cancer with quick solutions using Oracle APEX, Autonomous Database, OCI, AI Services, and Oracle Analytics Cloud in just four weeks.
+In this workshop, we will show how Artificial Intelligence (AI) and Machine Learning (ML) are helping identify breast cancer using Oracle APEX, Oracle AI Vision Service, and Oracle Autonomous Database.

-We’ll share how we trained our AI Machine learning models with CT scan images to identify both breast and lung cancers and even incorporated features to help doctors or patients dictate medical symptoms and diagnoses quickly by sending an email of the audio message along with the medical transcription text.
-If doctors or nurses aren’t available, we’ll show you how digital assistants can advise patients with health concerns, answer questions about symptoms, and even locate the nearest hospital.
+We’ll share how we trained our AI Machine learning models with X-Ray mammography images to identify breast cancers and even incorporated many other features, such as helping doctors or patients dictate medical symptoms and diagnoses quickly by sending an email of the audio message and the medical transcription text.

-Researchers & data enthusiasts can also analyse extensive data using open research datasets to accelerate early disease detection and prevention for better Health.

-*Estimated Workshop Time: 2 hours*
+Estimated Workshop Time: 4 hours

 ### Objectives

 In this workshop, you will learn how to:

 * Provision Oracle Autonomous Database
-* Create and Train AI Vision Model of type Image Classification
-* Upload Image to Object storage and detect Breast/Lung Cancer with a confidence percentage
+* Upload X-Ray Image to OCI Object storage and detect Breast Cancer.
+* Label Images using OCI Data Labeling Service
+* Create and Train AI Vision Model.
-* Develop Oracle Apex Application Front end for image uploading and viewing results
+* Develop Oracle Apex Application Front end for image analysis

 #### About Breast Cancer

 Breast cancer is the most diagnosed cancer among women worldwide [Breast cancer represents 1 in 4 cancers diagnosed among women globally](https://www.uicc.org/news/globocan-2020-new-global-cancer-data).
 Colorectal, lung, cervical, and thyroid cancers are also common among women.
 It is the most frequent cancer amongst both sexes and is the leading cause of death from cancer in women.
 The estimated 2.3 million new cases indicate that one in every eight cancers diagnosed in 2020 was breast cancer.
 In 2020, there were an estimated 684,996 deaths from breast cancer, with a disproportionate number of these deaths occurring in low-resource settings.